imjasonh/image-scraper/README.md

 This repo periodically crawls popular base images and tracks what tags exist, and what digests they point to.

+If you'd like to start tracking another base image, [send a PR to add it here](https://github.com/imjasonh/image-scraper/edit/main/images.txt)!

 ### How is this useful?

 It scrapes and caches image and index manifests.
-This could be useful if you want to avoid rate limiting, but GitHub also rate-limits, so I doubt it's very useful.
-The crawl would lag up to an hour anyway (longer if it's broken and I haven't fixed it yet!)
+This could be useful if you want to avoid rate limiting on manifest `GET`s, but GitHub also rate-limits, so I doubt it's very useful.
+The crawl would lag up to an hour anyway (longer if it's broken and I haven't fixed it yet!).

+Since history is also preserved here, you could use this repo to go back in time and discovery what a tag pointed to at some point in the repo's very short history.

-The main reason I wrote this is to try to detect base images for built images.
+But the main reason I wrote this is to try to detect base images for built images.

 The crawl also generates an [index](./index.txt) of a layer digest and its position in the base image, to the image that contains it (and platform, for multiplatform images).

-The index looks like this:
+A line in the index looks like this:

 ```
 ...
 sha256:29291e31a76a7e560b9b7ad3cada56e8c18d50a96cca8a2573e4f4689d7aca77 0 * index.docker.io/library/alpine:3.14.1 linux/amd64
-sha256:292e8cd7ee20f1ac032e6ca9196fda517ae1ba62f4c8e6393f69e75c97639701 0 * index.docker.io/library/debian:bullseye-20200908-slim linux/mips64le
-sha256:293b44f451623251bf75ce5a72d3cee63706972c88980232217a81026987f63e 2 - index.docker.io/library/ubuntu:xenial-20190610 linux/amd64
-sha256:2941ecd8ffcace2a2ed621a00e6c9a63554f2ceff12d1bffc6b488aec74dbd1a 0 * index.docker.io/library/debian:unstable-20210408-slim linux/arm64/v8
 ...
 ```

-The top line indicates that layer `sha256:28281e` is the 0th and final layer in `alpine:3.14`'s image for `linux/amd64`.
+This line indicates that layer `sha256:28281e` is the 0th and final layer in `alpine:3.14`'s image for `linux/amd64`.
-So if your image's 0th layer is also that, it may be based on `alpine:3.14`.
+So if your image's 0th layer is also that, it may be based on `alpine:3.14`!

 The index also includes these lines (though not adjacent in the file):